Sunday, 16 June 2024

 • Ruth Levin 1930 -

 2) Dorothy Sophia Malpass (Nee Abrahamson) in (July - September) 1975 in Southport, England.
-Dorothy was the matron of the hospital where Marcus was admitted when falling ill sometime after the death of his first wife Zella, who died in July in 1974
+Dorothy was 67 and Marcus 76 years old.
+She was the matron of the hospital where Marcus was admitted when falling ill sometime after the death of his first wife Zella, who died in July in 1974

 The wedding of Marcus Levin and Zella Greenberg in Liverpool, England on 1 February 1927.
 Left to right: Ella Newman (Nee Ettinger) (Zella's 1st cousin), Gertie Levin (Marcus's little sister), Marcus Levin, Zella Greenberg, Hyman Radam, Marcus's best man and his best friend, and unknown.
 Marcus had the flu and Zella was propping him up.
 They went to Paris for their honeymoon